destination

 Alongside its remarkable heritage are misty highlands, wild national parks, and long stretches of golden coastline.
 You'll find ancient stone carvings and UNESCO World Heritage Sites alongside tea plantations, bustling local markets, and peaceful village life.

 You’ll explore the Cultural Triangle, wander through the remains of royal cities, visit local spice gardens, and take in the view from atop the iconic Sigiriya Rock Fortress.
-You'll meet elephants at the Elephant Transit Home, go on safari in three of the country’s best national parks, and experience the quiet charm of the highlands.
+You'll see elephants at the Elephant Transit Home, go on safari in three of the country’s best national parks, and experience the quiet charm of the highlands.

 On the coast, explore the historic streets of Galle Fort, cruise along the Madu River, and visit a turtle hatchery helping to protect endangered sea turtles.
 The journey ends in Colombo, with a chance to see how Sri Lanka's modern energy meets its colonial past.